code-423n4/2022-11-stakehouse-findings/data/Sathish9098-Q.md

 ##

 ## [10]  SPDX-License-Identifier: STATEMENT SHOULD BE DECLARED BEFORE pragma solidity ^0.8.13; DECLARATIONS .
-IN MANY INTERFACES LICENSE STATEMENT ADDED BEFORE PRAGMA STATEMENT .
-THE BEST SODE PRACTICE IS license DECLARATIONS BEFORE pragma
+IN MANY INTERFACES LICENSE STATEMENT DECLARED BEFORE PRAGMA STATEMENT .
+THE BEST CODE PRACTICE IS license DECLARATIONS BEFORE pragma STATEMENT

 > There are   instances of this issue: